MigAP/suw/readme.md

 ## Tests

-Different tests are available:
+Different tests are available in the `tests` directory:

 1. The executable `tests` to test the "low level" functionalities of the code.
-2. The shell script `tests_input_output.sh` to test the input and output of the blocks individually.
+2. The shell script `tests_input_output.sh` tests only the output of a block.
 3. Different tests using [](https://valgrind.org/) are grouped together in a shell script `valgrind_tests/run_valgrind_tests.sh`.